 Why is the Honda Element popular with catalytic converter thieves?

-Hybrid vehicles are at or near the top of the list because of an increased amount of precious metals like Rhodium, Palladium, and Platinum, which make them environmentally friendly.
 While ground clearance is not as high as SUVs, this crossover SUV has enough clearance that thieves can access it easily.

 Many catalytic converter thieves use portable car jacks to lift the car high enough to access them.
 An experienced catalytic converter thief can cut lift your vehicle and cut one out in as little as a minute with a car jack and a battery-powered saw.

 Following the steps below will help you prevent catalytic converter theft and best protect your Element from catalytic converter theft.